Table of Contents

 How to Perfectly Char Bell Peppers in the Oven:

 Transforming bell peppers into their charred versions is a piece of cake!
-Whether you’re going for green, which offers a slightly bitter kick, or the sweeter red, yellow, and orange siblings, the process is straightforward.
+The process is straightforward, whether you’re going for the green, which offers a slightly bitter kick, or the sweeter red, yellow, and orange siblings.
 Remember, each color brings its unique profile, so choose according to your dish or mood.
 Here’s a step-by-step guide:

-- Preparation: After a good wash and pat dry, place the bell peppers on a foil-lined tray.
+- Preparation: Place the bell peppers on a foil-lined tray after a good wash and pat dry.
 Why foil?
 Hello, easy clean-up!
 A generous rub of olive oil ensures they char and don’t burn.

 - Post-Oven: Here’s a nifty trick.
-Put those piping hot charred beauties in a zip-lock bag, seal it, and let them steam themselves for about 10 minutes.
+Put those piping-hot charred beauties in a zip-lock bag, seal it, and let them steam themselves for about 10 minutes.
 This makes skin removal a breeze.
 Use a fork, and you’ll see what I mean!
-For those you who might find the zip-lock method cumbersome, placing the hot charred peppers in a bowl and covering it with plastic wrap or a plate can also effectively trap steam, making the skin easier to peel.
+For those who might find the zip-lock method cumbersome, placing the hot charred peppers in a bowl and covering them with plastic wrap or a plate can also effectively trap steam, making the skin easier to peel.

 Slide these charred wonders into various dishes and watch the magic unfold.
 They are the heart and soul of my muhammara recipe.
 Or imagine the smoky depth they’d add to a grilled eggplant sandwich coupled with a dab of pesto.
 Need a killer pesto recipe?
-I’ve got you covered right here. one my favorite way to eat them by placing them on toasted baguette slices with a sprinkle of goat cheese or feta for a quick appetizer.
+I’ve got you covered right here.
+One of my favorite ways to eat them is by placing them on toasted baguette slices with a sprinkle of goat cheese or feta for a quick appetizer.

 Preparation